adamjury/indesign_scripts_chatgpt/README.md

 # indesign_scripts_chatgpt
-These are scrips for InDesign that I've made via conversation with chatGPT.
+These are scripts for InDesign that I've made via conversation with ChatGPT.
 No warranty, etc.